 What Ways of Knowing Actually Mean for a STEM Teacher

-Intuition appears in both subjects more than teachers acknowledge.
-When a pupil says "I can just tell this answer is wrong" before checking their working, they are using Intuition.
-When a mathematician has a "feel" for which proof strategy will work, that is Intuition.
-Naming it dignifies the experience and opens a productive question: how reliable is mathematical intuition?
-When should we trust it?
+Intuition appears in both subjects more often than teachers may notice.
+When a learner says "I can just tell this answer is wrong" before checking their working, they are using Intuition.
+When a mathematician has a "feel" for which proof strategy will work, that is also Intuition.

-Language shapes scientific and mathematical thinking in ways that are easy to overlook.
+Language shapes scientific and mathematical thinking in ways we can easily miss.
 The choice between "law" and "theory" in Science carries epistemological weight: a scientific law describes; a theory explains.
-Many pupils, and some teachers, use these terms interchangeably.
-A one-minute clarification of the distinction is a TOK moment embedded in a Science lesson.
-For a deeper look at how language structures thinking, see this guide to critical thinking in education.
+Many learners, and some teachers, use these terms as if they mean the same thing.

-Emotion and Memory are less obvious in STEM but no less real.
-The history of science is full of cases where emotional investment in a theory delayed acceptance of contradictory evidence.
-Memory shapes what scientists notice and what they discard.
-Dombrowski (2013) points out that all knowers are situated, and their situatedness includes emotional and memorial dimensions that no scientific method can entirely eliminate.
+Dombrowski (2013) points out that all knowers are situated, and this includes emotional and memorial dimensions that no scientific method can fully remove.
 These are not arguments against science; they are arguments for epistemic humility, which is exactly what TOK teaches.

 Five-Minute TOK Starters for Maths

 Each of the following activities takes between three and six minutes.
-They can open a lesson, close one, or sit as a mid-lesson break when pupils need a change of cognitive register.
+They can open a lesson, close one, or sit as a mid-lesson break when learners need a change of cognitive register.
 None requires preparation beyond reading the prompt.

 Activity 2: The false proof

-Write on the board: Let a = b.
-Then a² = ab.
-Therefore a² - b² = ab - b².
-Factorise: (a+b)(a-b) = b(a-b).
-Divide both sides: a+b = b.
-Since a = b, then 2b = b.
-Therefore 2 = 1.
+Write on the board: Let a = b, so a² = ab.
+Then a² - b² = ab - b².
+Factorise this as (a+b)(a-b) = b(a-b).
+Next, divide both sides to get a+b = b.
+Since a = b, this becomes 2b = b, so 2 = 1.

-Ask: "Where does this go wrong?"
-The error is dividing by (a-b), which equals zero.
-The pedagogical point is that Reason as a Way of Knowing has a logic: if the premises are valid and the reasoning is sound, the conclusion must be true.
-The proof shows what happens when one step violates a foundational rule.
-This is TOK embedded in algebraic thinking.
-Link to the epistemological question: how do mathematicians know when a proof is correct?
+The teaching point is that deductive reasoning has rules.
+If the premises are valid and the reasoning is sound, the conclusion must be true.
+The proof shows what happens when one step breaks a foundational rule.
+This embeds TOK in algebraic thinking and links to the epistemological question: how do mathematicians know when a proof is correct?

 Activity 4: Perspective in Mathematics

-Use the Thinking Framework's Perspective operation.
-Ask: "How would a pure mathematician and an engineer answer this differently: is 0.999... equal to 1?"
 The pure mathematician says yes, because the limit of the series is exactly 1.
-The engineer may say it is close enough for any practical purpose and the distinction is meaningless.
+The engineer may say it is close enough for any practical purpose, so the distinction does not matter.
 Neither is wrong within their framing.
-The question illuminates how the purpose of knowledge shapes how it is understood, which is a TOK insight with broad application.
+The question shows how the purpose of knowledge shapes how we understand it, which is a TOK insight with broad application.

 Activity 5: Intuition audit